-Procedural Guidelines for students - The student or staff member should be taken directly to the Certified SchoolCounselor's Office to be screened for possible risk assessment.
-The child or staff member should notbe left alone at any time.
+Procedural Guidelines for students - The student should be taken directly to the Certified School Counselor's Office to be screened for possible risk assessment.
+The child should notbe left alone at any time.
 All suicidal ideation or attempts must be attended to immediately.
 If a certified school counselor or school social worker is not available, notify administration immediatelyand contact the Director of Student Services Department at (352) 797-7008.
-In the event that any student is taken into custody and subject to an involuntary Baker Act assessment examination, the Director of Safe Schools shall be notified.
+In the event that any student is taken into custody and subject to an involuntary examination, the Director of Safe Schools shall be notified.
 The Director of Safe Schools will notify the Superintendent and any affected departments.